List of David Letterman sketches: Hello Deli Games

 A camera crew is sent to Rupert Jee in the neighboring Hello Deli, where Jee is asked to invite a potential player from the crowd outside.
 The player introduces him or herself, relates his or her background, and is told what prize is to be won.
 Regardless of the outcome, the player is also awarded a "Hello Deli Platter" by the Hi-Ho Girls.

-Recurring games include "Beat the Clock"—echoing the title of a game show from the early days of television—in which the confused player helplessly attempts to stop a clock from counting down to zero, and "What's on the iPod?", in which Jee tunelessly sings along to a song on his iPod and the contestant has to guess what song he is listening to.
+Recurring games include "Beat the Clock"—echoing the title of a game show from the early days of television—in which the confused player helplessly attempts to stop a clock from counting down to zero (no instructions are ever given on how this might be accomplished -- players usually try yelling "Stop!", to no avail) and "What's on the iPod?", in which Jee tunelessly sings along to a song on his iPod and the contestant has to guess what song he is listening to.

 Other games involve a player searching for a hidden item in the deli, and guessing the nature of an item obscured under an item of clothing worn by Jee (such as a Hillary Clinton-esque pantsuit).
 Occasionally, the supposed player is a "plant" and the segment ends when the "player" appears to be severely injured.
 Johnny Dark has appeared, under various names, as the contestant, in which case the routine consists of him asking so many questions that there is no time for the game itself.
 Biff Henderson has hosted similar games on the street.